European Parliament: Recent history

 In 2022, four people were arrested because of corruption.
 This came to be known as the Qatar corruption scandal at the European Parliament.

+In October 2023, the Parliament adopted a resolution to condemn "Hamas' despicable terrorist attacks against Israel".

+Since then, Europe's initial and almost unconditional support for Israel started to dwindle due to the disproportionate attacks on the civilian population of Gaza and the Occupied West Bank, with tens of thousands of deaths reported.
+In July 2025, the EU was weighing partly suspending parts of the EU-Israel Association Agreement over reports the country is breaching its human rights obligations in Gaza.
+A majority for a suspension was not found, but the EU’s 27 foreign ministers agreed to “keep a close watch” on Israel’s compliance with a recent agreement to improve humanitarian aid access into Gaza.
+They also delayed agreeing on a list of 10 options to respond to Israel's action in Gaza during a meeting of the Foreign Affairs Council.

 Powers and functions

 The Parliament and Council have been compared to the two chambers of a bicameral legislature.
 However, there are some differences from national legislatures; for example, neither the Parliament nor the Council have the power of legislative initiative (except for the fact that the Council has the power in some intergovernmental matters).
 In Community matters, this is a power uniquely reserved for the European Commission (the executive).
 Therefore, while Parliament can amend and reject legislation, to make a proposal for legislation, it needs the Commission to draft a bill before anything can become law.
-The value of such a power has been questioned by noting that in the national legislatures of the member states 85% of initiatives introduced without executive support fail to become law.
+The value of a right of initiative has anyway been questioned by noting that in the national legislatures of the member states 85% of initiatives introduced without executive support fail to become law.
 Yet it has been argued by former Parliament president Hans-Gert Pöttering that as the Parliament does have the right to ask the Commission to draft such legislation, and as the Commission is following Parliament's proposals more and more Parliament does have a de facto right of legislative initiative.

 The Parliament also has a great deal of indirect influence, through non-binding resolutions and committee hearings, as a "pan-European soapbox" with the ear of thousands of Brussels-based journalists.
 There is also an indirect effect on foreign policy; the Parliament must approve all development grants, including those overseas.
 For example, the support for post-war Iraq reconstruction, or incentives for the cessation of Iranian nuclear development, must be supported by the Parliament.
 Parliamentary support was also required for the transatlantic passenger data-sharing deal with the United States.
-Finally, Parliament holds a non-binding vote on new EU treaties but cannot veto it.
-However, when Parliament threatened to vote down the Nice Treaty, the Belgian and Italian Parliaments said they would veto the treaty on the European Parliament's behalf.
+Finally, Parliament holds a non-binding vote on new EU treaties and treaties amending the EU treaties, but cannot veto them.
+However, when Parliament threatened to vote down the Nice Treaty, the Belgian and Italian Parliaments said that if it did so, they would veto the treaty on the European Parliament's behalf.